-Upstate News You Can’t Use is a series by David Brooks to discover real stories, interesting advertisements, and punny headlines in historical newspapers from Upstate New York
+Upstate News You Can’t Use is a series to discover real stories, interesting advertisements, and punny headlines in historical newspapers from Upstate New York

 In March of 1998 the NYC based Pfizer company released their “Little Blue Pill.” under the trade name of Viagra.
 The release caused a stir in the media and opened up new conversation on the long standing issue of male vigor.
 The concept of men’s health and the culture of masculinity in America shifted during that decade.
 Attention was further enlarged when Pfizer presented Viagra’s new spokesperson, former Presidential candidate Bob Dole.

 There was lofty debate over the appropriateness of the drug, as well as Pfizer’s marketing methods.
 From magazine ads to TV commercials, Viagra was on the rise all across the country.

 The use of pharmaceutical enhancements grew as we sped into the new millennium.
 However, for well over 100 years, advertisements in newspapers offered men ways to curb “weakness” and increase their manhood.
 Some of these were for products such as pills, elixirs, or electric belts.
 Then some others took a more academic approach by way of pamphlets and books.
 Accompanying these remedies were methods on curing diseases of “indiscretions,” “exhausted vitality,” or “precocious” habits.

 One literary offering was The Science of Life: or, self-preservation, a treatise by Dr. William H. Parker.
 As we might apply it to thought for the rest of this article, Parker wrote:

 There is no malady in the whole list of human ills to which quackery and empiricism have been so extensively applied as the diseases which flow from imprudence in sexual intercourse…